Appearance

 |---|---|

-| Lot Size | 0.01–100 lots (step 0.01); the total is split across your layers |
+| Lot Size | fixed lots (0.01–100, step 0.01); used in Fixed Lots mode, and split across your layers |

 Entry Configuration